What are the best phone number validation tools for US numbers?

 Why verifying phone numbers is important

 The capability to validate phone numbers using a phone verification tool is important because a customer or lead database is only going to grow over time.
-Therefore, you’re quickly going to reach a point where the phone data you’re storing scales beyond the capability of marketing assistant to stay on top if it manually.
+Therefore, you’re quickly going to reach a point where the phone data you’re storing scales beyond the capability of a sales assistant to stay on top if it manually.
 Also, is that really a good use of their time?
 You should be keeping them focused on productive tasks and automating low value tasks like validating phone numbers.

 Not only will this save time, it’ll save money because you won’t be calling invalid phone numbers.
 You won’t be doing text message marketing to wrong numbers.